 Select a an exam type

-A good honours degree (2.2 or above) and a significant interest in education and/or equivalent professional qualifications, experience and evidence of continuing professional development.
+Normally a good honours degree (2.2 or above) and a significant interest in education and/or equivalent professional qualifications, experience and evidence of continuing professional development.
+International students must hold a qualification equivalent to a UK first or second class honours degree.

 Students living in